fig/wellwish/README.md

 #### The volunteer

-Search tasks based on your location, your skills, popularity etc. Join the conversation, and if you can, make the change.
+Search tasks based on your location, required skills or tools, score etc.  Join the conversation, and if you can, make the change.
 Volunteers simply go out and complete the listed task.
 Click 'completed' and provide your evidence (usually a photo).
 We'll validate your contribution and make sure it is recorded and celebrated.
 Volunteers can be individuals or organisations.